shanna/dm-sphinx-adapter/README.txt

 and sort, include or exclude by attributes defined in your sphinx configuration:

   class Item
-    include DataMapper::Resource # Optional, included by SphinxResource if you leave it out yourself. include DataMapper::SphinxResource
+    include DataMapper::SphinxResource
     property :id, Serial
     property :name, String